PelionIoT/nanostack-border-router/README.md

 ### Selecting the target platform

 Target platform is the hardware on which the border router will run.
-There are hundreds of target platforms already available for you out of the box (such as (FRDM-K64F)[https://www.mbed.com/en/development/hardware/boards/nxp/frdm_k64f/]).
-If you wish to write your own target please follow the instructions in [Writing yotta targets](http://yottadocs.mbed.com/tutorial/targets.html).
+There are hundreds of target platforms already available for you out of the box, for example [FRDM-K64F](https://www.mbed.com/en/development/hardware/boards/nxp/frdm_k64f/).
+If you wish to write your own target, follow the instructions in [Writing yotta targets](http://yottadocs.mbed.com/tutorial/targets.html).

-Useful yotta commands:
+**Useful yotta commands:**

 ```shell
 # Display the current target